Golan Heights: Israeli settlements

-The Israeli-occupied territory is administered by the Golan Regional Council, based in Katzrin, which has a population of 7,600.
+The territory is administered by the Golan Regional Council, based in Katzrin, which has a population of 7,600.
 There are another 19 moshavim and 10 kibbutzim.
-In 1989, the Israeli settler population was 10,000.
-By 2010 the Israeli settler population had expanded to 20,000 living in 32 settlements.
-By 2019 it had expanded to 22,000.
-In 2021, the Israeli settler population was estimated to be 25,000 with plans by the Government of Prime Minister Naftali Bennett to double that population over a five-year period.
+In 1989, the Israeli settler population was 10,000, doubling itself by 2010 in a total of 32 settlements.
+By 2019, the population reached 22,000, and was estimated to be 25,000 in 2021, with plans by the Government of Prime Minister Naftali Bennett to double that population over a five-year period.

 On 23 April 2019, Israel Prime Minister Benjamin Netanyahu announced that he would bring a resolution for government approval to name a new community in the Golan Heights after U.S. President Donald Trump.
 The planned settlement was unveiled as Trump Heights on 16 June 2019.
 Further plans for settlement expansion on the Golan were part of the agenda of Benjamin Netanyahu's incoming coalition in 2023.

 In December 2024, Prime Minister Netanyahu announced an updated plan to further expand settlements on the Golan Heights.
 As of the end of 2024, the Israeli settler population was estimated to be about 31,000 people.